Go to page content

 How to make your breath smell nice at the end of your meal?
 Stick to fruits for better breath!
 But not the citrus kind.
 Sorry, but no lemon tart, orange lamingtons, or key lime pie for dessert.
 They’re also an acidic food group and will only make the odour-causing bacteria in your mouth rejoice.

 And don’t forget to practise consistent oral hygiene habits every day – not just before your date.
-Fresh breath is easier to achieve and maintain if you make good-for-you decisions.
+Fresh breath is easier to achieve and maintain if you make good oral health decisions.
 So remember, on your next date night, choose the right food, smile confidently, and maybe even seal it with a kiss.

 References: